 John's dissertation was a study of lesser-known works for trombone by Pulitzer Prize-winning composers.

 Hear his recording of some of those pieces:

 Michael Colgrass - Mystic With a Credit Card

 Elliott Carter, ed.
 Sluchin - Gra

 Matt Plummer - BM in bass trombone performance with Honors, 2001.
-Matt completed the MM degree at the New England Conservatory of Music and is currently working in the Organizing and Education division of the American Federation of Musicians in NYC.
-He has a recording with Anthony Coleman on New World Records.
+He completed the MM at the New England Conservatory of Music and worked for several years in the Organizing and Education Division of the American Federation of Musicians in NYC.

 Max Ripple - BM in trombone performance 2010.
 Max played co-principal trombone in the Denver Young Artists Orchestra and was chosen as a finalist in the Jefferson County Solo Competition.
 He attended the Aspen Music Festival in summer 2009.
 Max was admitted to the MM degree at Indiana University in fall 2011.